-Despite Trump’s claims, mail voting ensured smooth election
+States cite smooth election, despite Trump’s baseless claims

 “On Election Day, we didn’t have any reports of anything significant,” said Lisa Schaefer, who leads the bipartisan County Commissioners Association of Pennsylvania.
 “We have every reason to have confidence in the result of this election, as we do every other election.”

 Some incidents did get attention: In some Ohio and Texas counties, electronic poll books used to check in voters were sidelined when polls opened because they were still downloading a database update.
-That forced officials to turn to paper backups or extend voting hours on Election Day.
+That forced officials turn to paper backups or extend voting hours on Election Day.
 Some Georgia counties also grappled with poll book issues and with ballot-processing difficulties in a new statewide voting system.

 That said, the errors seemed to have occurred at lower rates than in most elections, University of Iowa computer scientist Doug Jones said.